5 Best Midi Skirts For Petites

 Midi Skirt with Slit

 Last but not least, we have to talk about a classic: Pencil Skirts.
 Fashion trends may come and go, but pencil skirts have been around forever… and aren’t going anywhere either.
 When it comes to this style, you really need to be willing to find a petite size or get it shortened to fit your petite frame, because this style is ALL about the fit.
 The good news is that once it fits, you can style it however you please!
 Have a big work meeting?
-Pair a neutral colored skirt with a collared shirt or light sweater for a really professional look.
+Pair a neutral colored skirt with a collared shirt or sweater for a really professional look.
 Styling it for date night?
-Find a fun color, tuck a camisole in, and grab a jean jacket on your way out the door!
+Find a fun color, tuck a camisole in, and grab a leather jacket on your way out the door!

 Who wants to shop?